maldo/react-gallery/README.md

 ## Backend
 A Node.js server with expressjs framework.
-The server has an endpoint for delivery images to the frontend.
-The frontend is completely agnostic from which services is the backend getting the photos.
+The server has an endpoint for delivering images to the frontend.
+The frontend is completely agnostic from which services the backend is getting the photos.
 We can easly add another provider e.g. 500px

 Still some work to do: